-Totals.......
-1490 Construction Safety Order 1527 requires that, in hard compact soil, trenches 5 feet or more in depth must be adequately braced at intervals of not more than 8 feet.
-In some soils the distance be--in fact, sheathing may be Almost all the injuries would necessary every foot of the way, have been prevented if the as the Order makes abundantly It is especially important for a foreman or superintendent on excavation jobs to look for changing soil conditions-when, for example, encountering old river beds, previous excavations, or drainage lines.
+It is especially important for a foreman or superintendent on excavation jobs to look for changing soil conditions-when, for example, encountering old river beds, previous excavations, or drainage lines.
 The Division of Industrial Safety's Bulletin 105, "Shoring of Trenches," which is available without charge, gives safety measures that would prevent cave-in accidents and injuries, and includes sketches of shoring and bracing required for different types of ground.

 Cave-in injuries and deaths will be prevented if we stop those cave-ins!

-THE LADIES GARMENT WORKERS union doesn't look at the new fashions for women as any laughing matter, even though you men may growl, sneer or even smile at the new "chemise" and the "sack."
-Dr. Lazare Teper, ILGWU reminding foremen that they can search director, reports that never be sure that the soil is with the recession hitting most safe from cave-in, although industries, "the dramatic shifts many seem to feel that they can.
-Any vertical soil, even hard and its variants" have kept jobs L.U.
+THE LADIES GARMENT WORKERS union doesn't look at the new fashions for women as any laughing matter, even though you men may growl, sneer or even smile at the new 'chemise" and the "sack."

+Dr. Lazare Teper, ILGWU rerocks, will in time fail, and and production up.

+L.U.
 1245-We Urge Their Adoption!

+Ethical Practices

-Ethical Practices "The Committee on Ethical Practices shall be vested with the duty and responsibility to assist the Executive Council in carrying out the constitutional determination of the Federation to keep the Federation free from any taint of corruption or communism. . . ."
+"The Committee on Ethical Practices shall be vested with the duty and responsibility to assist the Executive Council in carrying out the constitutional determination of the Federation to keep the Federation free from any taint of corruption or communism. . . ."

 AFL-CIO Constitution-Article XIII, Sect.
+1 (d)

-1 (d) and principles.
-They were then adopted by the Executive Council itself and are now called the AFL-CIO Ethical Practices Codes. - IV.
-Conflicts between personal financial interests and union - V. Financial practices of unions. - VI.
+and principles.
+They were then adopted by the Executive Council itself and are now called the AFL-CIO Ethical Practices Codes.

+IV.
+Conflicts between personal financial interests and union duties.

+V. Financial practices of unions.

+VI.
 Union democratic processes.

-, With Recommended Make Each Code Effective V. INVESTMENTS AND BUSINESS INTERESTS OF UNION OFFICIALSa financial interest in the comany he negotiates with?
+With Recommended Make Each Code Effective

+V. INVESTMENTS AND BUSINESS INTERESTS OF UNION OFFICIALS-

+a financial interest in the company he negotiates with?

 vate business or financial inter- ship. ests of union officials, and points out that these must not affiliated internationals should sent the best interest of the membership.
-No union official should have a large investment in any company he bargains V. FINANCIAL PRACTICES & PROPRIETARY ACTIVITIES OF UNIONSion treasury and how should it be administered?
+No union official should have a large investment in any company he bargains with.

+V. FINANCIAL PRACTICES & PROPRIETARY ACTIVITIES OF UNIONS-

+ion treasury and how should it be administered?

 riple: A union is not a profitmaking institution.
-It voices obwith which it bargains, conto bring personal profit or advantage to any union leader, should be undertaken and contains a detailed set of earliest practicable time. minimum accounting and financial controls and procedures which was drawn up by a committee of Secretary-Treasurers of AFL-CIO affiliates.
+It voices objections to investments by a un- amendments or changes in inion in a business enterprise ternal administrative procedures with which it bargains, conwith which it bargains, con- are necessary to comply with lemns the use of union funds the standards herein set forth to bring personal profit or advantage to any union leader, should be undertaken a and contains a detailed set of earliest practicable time. minimum accounting and finanrial controls and procedures which was drawn up by a committee of Secretary-Treasurers of AFL-CIO affiliates.

 VI.
-UNION DEMOCRATIC PROCESSES- How do we preserve real un- racy; and ion democracy?
+UNION DEMOCRATIC PROCESSES-

+How do we preserve real un- racy; and ion democracy?